- Mental Health»

-Is There a Drug Test That Will Detect Synthetic Marijuana, K2, Spice or Bath Salts in Urine, Blood or Hair?
+Drug Test to Detect Synthetic Marijuana, K2, Spice and Bath Salts

 Home Drug Testing for Synthetic Drugs

-Each brand name of synthetic weed and bath salts drugs carries its own specific blend.
-Many times, manufacturers of these drugs attempt to disguise them as potpourri or fertilizer.
-Although synthetic weed and bath salts have been around and available as drugs for several years, they have become a much more popular drug choice, especially among teenagers, because up until now, they have been considered legal.
+Each brand name of synthetic marijuana and bath salts carries its own specific blend.
+Many times, manufacturers of these drugs attempt to disguise them as potpourri, bath salts, or fertilizer, which is how the general name 'Bath Salts' came about.
+Synthetic marijuana and bath salts have been around and available as drugs for several years.
+Recently they have become a much more popular drug choice, especially among teenagers, because up until now, they have been considered legal.
 Not only were they considered legal, but because traditional drug tests weren't capable of detecting the chemicals used to manufacture the drugs, there wasn't any way to detect them on a drug test.

 How Long do the Drugs in Bath Salts and Synthetic Marijuana Stay in Your System?

 Currently, there are laboratory drug tests that can detect drugs like K2, Spice and Bath Salts in blood, urine, hair and even saliva.
 Drug testing companies are working to expand testing to include the rapidly shifting chemicals these drugs are manufactured with.
 It is estimated that synthetic marijuana has the same detection time period as natural marijuana--approximately 72 hours for an occasional user.
 Bath salts appear to stay in a user's system 3-5 days, depending on usage.
 Currently, many employers do not test for these drugs because there hasn't been consistent cut-off levels established, along with the mere fact that these drugs weren't yet considered illegal.
 This is changing quickly, though, and with the higher need to be able to detect these now illegal drug substances, it should only be a matter of time before employers make this type of drug testing mandatory.
 Accurate home drug tests for K2 and Spice are currently available and can be easily purchased on eBay or Amazon.
 Make sure that any drug test you purchase for synthetic marijuana detects the largest number of chemicals possible.
-Bath salts do not currently have a home drug test kit available, but it is expected that there will be one available very soon.
+Bath salts also have home drug tests available.
+You may find them listed as synthetic cathinones drug tests.

 Read More on Bath Salts K2 and Spice